pjambet/blog/content/posts/go-tcp-server.md

 response = <-commandMessage.responseChannel
 ```

-With this new pattern, instead of having of having each **client goroutine** perform the sequence of operations specific to each command, they instead send a message to the **DB coroutine** with the data necessary to perform the operation, and wait for a response.
+With this new pattern, instead of having each **client goroutine** perform the sequence of operations specific to each command, they instead send a message to the **DB coroutine** with the data necessary to perform the operation, and wait for a response.
 This approach protects us from race conditions because there is a single goroutine processing the messages written to `commandChannel`.
 Sending message to `commandChannel` results in them being added to the channel's buffer, and in turn the **DB coroutine** will process these messages one by one through the `select` statement.

 You can run the ruby script we used above and notice that the final outcome will always be 100, and the go server will never crash with `fatal error: concurrent map writes` 🎉